jdoleary/Eden/tasks/CurrentTasks.md

 - test against commonmark spec: `![foo ![bar](/url)](/url2)` https://spec.commonmark.org/0.30/#images

 ## Bugs
+- Bug: File embed works for any file within the root, this includes images.
+So `![[bumblebee-nested.png]]` will find it even though it's not in the Assets dir
+- Bug: on Features page: `![[Link]]` is invisible. its being parsed as an embed even though it's surrounded in single ticks
+- Bug: Spacing is weird in http://localhost:8000/obsidian-flavored-markdown.html Block references (its different from the spacing in the block)
 - Bug: Nav doesn't bold current page for top-level pages
 - Bug: markdown-it thinks that an obsidian embed syntax inside inline-code block is an embed and not code.
 See `names block ids`
 - Bug: markdown-it doesn't recognize images with ' ' spaces in filename in image md format e.g. `![](url with spaces)` or `![[url with spaces]]`